marisanders02/p8105_hw2_mos2128/Homework-2.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-The data contains the variables,line, station_name, station_latitude,
-station_longitude, route1, route2, route3, route4, route5, route6,
+The data contains the variables line, station_name, station_latitude, station_longitude, route1, route2, route3, route4, route5, route6,
-route7, route8, route9, route10, route11, entry, vending, ada To clean
+route7, route8, route9, route10, route11, entry, vending, ada.
+To clean
 the data, I started by using the `clean_names()` function from the `janitor` package.
 Then I selected only the rows that were needed for the analysis by using `select()`.
 Next, I changed the entry variable to